|Oracle Enterprise Manager Administrator's Guide

 The following are common problems if the service discovery has failed:

 Since Enterprise Manager allows you to manage a heterogeneous environment, there will be situations where you may need to determine operational properties of that node (network name, operating system and version, and Intelligent Agent version).
 For example, you may want to find out which version of the Intelligent Agent is running on each node within your enterprise to determine which nodes require Intelligent Agent updates.
-To determine node properties, select the desired node from the Nodes folder in the Navigator.
-Pertinent node information is displayed in the detail pane of the Console.
+To determine node properties:

 The Navigator interface provides easy manipulation of the services and objects in your managed network from the Enterprise Manager Console.
 From the Navigator, you can apply some or all functions available from the Console and any integrated applications to selected objects.